-Budapest, Hungary – Hungary is one of the EU countries with the lowest share of women in top political positions, new Eurostat data released for International Women’s Day show.
+Budapest, Hungary – Hungary is one of the EU countries with the lowest share of top female politicians, new Eurostat data released for International Women’s Day show.

 EU-wide, women held roughly one-third (32%) of seats in national parliaments, a strong increase compared to 2003 (21%).
 At the governmental level, Eurostat figures point to roughly the same figures, with 31% of senior and junior ministerial positions held by women in 2019 (compared to 23% in 2003).